 Concert registration of the Dutch symphonic metal band Epica.
-The registration of a legendary performance in 2006 in Paradiso, Amsterdam lay in a drawer for 16 years and was finally released on the 20th anniversary of the band.
+The registration of a legendary performance in 2006 in Paradiso, Amsterdam sat in a desk drawer for 16 years and was finally released on the 20th anniversary of the band.
 The group from Reuver, North Limburg was founded in 2002 by guitarist Mark Jansen and is now playing to full houses in North and South America, Europe and Asia.

-RK Veulpoepers BV: De Hippies Van Beek
+RK Veulpoepers BV: The Hippies Of Beek

 Documentary by filmmaker Frank van Osch (Den Bosch) about the folk band RK Veulpoepers BV from Hilvarenbeek: ‘left-wing yet fun’.
 The band experienced the greatest success in the 1980s, including the song ‘D’n Egelantier’.
-When in 1996 a reunion ends in a hefty quarrel, the curtain finally falls for this colorful group.
+When in 1996 a reunion ends in a rough quarrel, the curtain finally falls for this colorful group.
 Following the film, a performance by Zjef Naaijkens, Ad Grooten and Frank van Osch.

 Fiction film by the American band Foo Fighters.
 In the horror comedy, the band members move into an abandoned villa in California to record their tenth music album.
 Once inside the house, frontman Dave Grohl encounters supernatural forces that threaten the lives of his bandmates.
-The Studio 666 story was written by Dave Grohl himself and shot with their resident music video director BJ McDonnell.
+The Studio 666 story was written by Dave Grohl himself and filmed with their resident music video director BJ McDonnell.

 Whitney: Can I Be Me?

 Award-winning documentary about one of the greatest pop singers of all time, Whitney Houston, who died of an overdose at the age of 48.
 ‘Whitney: Can I Be Me’ tells her life story with archive footage from the 1999 World Tour and testimonials from family, friends and musicians.